 - SNO+ (Nd-based Neutrinoless Double Beta Decay Detector)

 Both of these collaborations are international in scope.
-MAJORANA is part of the Initial Suite of Experiments to be deployed in SURF, while the SNO+ detector is housed within the infrastructure of the Sudbury Neutrino Observatory in a mine near Sudbury, Ontario.
+MAJORANA is part of the Initial Suite of Experiments to be deployed in Sanford Lab, while the SNO+ detector is housed within the infrastructure of the Sudbury Neutrino Observatory in a mine near Sudbury, Ontario.

 Neutrinoless Double Beta Decays Explained: